Beau Sia: Life and career

 Sia's relationship with the Poetry Slam community continued.
 He eventually earned two National Poetry Slam Championships in 1997 and 2000 while competing on the NYC-Urbana national poetry slam team.
 He also reached second place in the Individual Poetry Slam competition in 2001.

 Inspired to mischief by a reading A Night Without Armor – a book of poems by the folksinger Jewel – Sia composed a parody entitled A Night Without Armor II: The Revenge.
 It was reviewed for Entertainment Weekly by Alexandra Jacobs, who noted, “[Sia’s] deadpan parodies of such Jewel gems as ‘God Exists Quietly’ (‘inside my underwear/why don’t you come over/and say hello’)…have quickly won a following.”

 Sia then began touring around Europe and the United States.
 He also appeared in films and published a wide range of his works in book and compact disc form.
 He also released an album on Mouth Almighty Records, a spoken-word imprint of Mercury/PolyGram Records that was active during the 1990s.

-Style and examples

-Sia's style is humorous and satirical.
-His word choice is often deceptively simple.
-A good example of his work is the poem "love," which was first performed at Marymount Manhattan College in 1996.
-It is featured on his CD Attack!
-Attack!
-Go!, as well as being included in the book Slam.